Last Updated: November 2017

-Wood stoves go back to an era when America was a simpler place.
-You didn’t have to rely on a gas provider or pay extra fees to heat your home; you simply grabbed some logs from the woodpile out back and placed it in your wood burning stove.
-On the other hand, life wasn’t all glamorous back then; the first machines were leaky and left clouds of toxic black smoke everywhere, but we have come a long way.
-The tiny wood stoves of today offer increased efficiency, heat output, and safety compared to their predecessors.
-These improvements, combined with the savings and nostalgic appeal, make buying a small wood stove a no brainer.
+Small wood burning stoves go back to an era when America was a simpler place.
+You didn’t have to rely on a gas provider or pay extra fees to heat your home; you simply grabbed some logs from the woodpile out back and placed them in your stove.
+On the other hand, life wasn’t all glamorous back then; the first wood stoves were leaky and left clouds of toxic black smoke everywhere, but we have come a long way.
+The best wood stoves of today offer increased efficiency, heat output, and safety compared to their predecessors.
+These improvements, combined with the savings and nostalgic appeal, make buying a high quality wood stove a no brainer (and a great Christmas gift).
 That said, let’s jump right into the heat of things (pun intended)….

 |Product Name||EPA Certification||Heat Radius||Our Rating||Price|

 |Pleasant Hearth Wood Burning Stove||Yes, 85% Efficiency||1.2k - 2,200 Square ft.||$$|